microsoft/microcode/docs/manual.md

 #### Tooltip read aloud

 By clicking on the `tooltip reader` button at the bottom of the editor, the tooltips will be read aloud.
 This may be useful for students who are still learning to read.
+See [localization](./localization) to help translating the tooltips.

 ## [Sample programs](./samples)